mercy-adebanjo/My-DSA-Data-Analysis-Capstone-Project/README.md

 Rows: Category

 Values: Discount % → summarize by Average
-- 2. How many products are listed under each category Pivot Table:
+- 2.How many products are listed under each category Pivot Table:

 Rows: Category